crowfoot grass

 It contains both spasmogenic and spasmolytic activity due to the presence of two components (cholinomimetic and calcium antagonistic).
 It helps to induce spasms and causes relaxation of gastrointestinal smooth muscles thus treating constipation and diarrhea (5).

-5. Antimicrobial properties
+5. Potential antimicrobial properties

-Crowfoot grass is rich in antimicrobial components like flavonoids that inhibit the growth of various bacteria; fungi and viruses thus treating infection (6, 7).
+Is rich in antimicrobial components like flavonoids that inhibit the growth of various bacteria; fungi and viruses thus treating infection (6, 7).

-6. Anti-fertility properties
+6. May have anti-fertility properties

-The presence of saponins, flavonoids, tannins, and alkaloids in crowfoot grass possess anti-fertility activity.
+The presence of saponins, flavonoids, tannins, and alkaloids in crowfoot grass may possess anti-fertility activity.

 A research study suggested that intake of this grass decreases the sperm count and reproductive organs’ weight.
-It also reduces serum hormonal levels and no. breeding rates thus crowfoot may useful for men to control birth (8).
+It also reduces serum hormonal levels and no. breeding rates thus crowfoot may be useful for men to control birth (8).

 7. Other properties

-The leaves of crowfoot grass are crushed chewed raw or paste in water is applied topically (9).
+The leaves of this grass are crushed and chewed raw or paste in water is applied topically (9).
 In some African tribes, seed extraction and decoctions are used orally after childbirth to relieve bellyache.
 Crowfoot can be used as a detoxifier and anti-allergic (10).
 It also treats jaundice, immune deficiency, wounds, fever, and biliary and urinary disease (11).

-The side effect of crowfoot
+The side effects of Crowfoot

 The taste is unpleasant and consumption may cause internal disorders.